fabio-pitt/TP_AndroidGame/README.md

 "On mobile the SkyAtmosphere component needs a mesh with a material tagged as IsSky and using the SkyAtmosphere nodes to visualize the Atmosphere."

 ## How to install
-If you want to install the template, you need to extract the folder inside the Templates folder of Unreal Engine, all the templates are usually placed in this path: "C:\Program Files\Epic Games\UE_5.2\Templates"
+If you want to install the template, you need to extract and put the TP_AndroidGame folder inside the Templates folder of Unreal Engine, all the templates are usually placed in this path: "C:\Program Files\Epic Games\UE_5.2\Templates"